ryanzander/appethai/README.md

 ### Pick Your Favourites
 AppeThai allows you to easily mark down your favourite / regular dishes.
 This feature also helps you to monitor which foods you have tried already so that you can continue to broaden your experience of Thai cuisine.

-### Who?
-What?
-Where?
-When?
+### Where?
-Find out what people recommend and where.
-Using the AppeThai Map feature you can easily locate nearby specialities.
+Using the AppeThai Map feature you can easily locate nearby Thai restaurants.

 ## Developed in Dart with Flutter
 AppeThai 2.0 is a cross-platform app for both iOS and Android developed in Dart with Flutter.